Meg Duncan

-The Meg Duncan books are a series of six juvenile mystery books originally published by Western Publishing between 1967 and 1972 and reprinted in 1978.
+The Meg Duncan books are a series of six juvenile mystery books originally published by Whitman Publishing between 1967 and 1972 and reprinted in 1978.
 They were written by Holly Beth Walker (a pseudonym) and illustrated by Cliff Schule.
 The series was developed by editor Dorothy Haas, and first printed under Western Publishing's hardback-imprint formats.
 They were later reprinted as paperbacks.

 Margaret Ashley Duncan, a girl of unspecified age, solves mysteries with the help of her best friend, Kerry Carmody.
-Four of the books are set near Meg's hometown of Hidden Springs, Virginia; the rest take place when Meg and Kerry travel with Meg's Uncle Hal.
+Four of the books are set near Meg's hometown of Hidden Springs, Virginia, and two take place when Meg and Kerry travel with Meg's Uncle Hal.